 When a pallet of bulk product is received, SEQOS stores that pallet at a bulk location as close as possible to the pickface for that product, so that there is minimal movement for a subsequent replenishment action.

-Since customisation of SEQOS is so simple to use that changed stock storage requirements of the warehouse to introduce new products or to eliminate products no longer stocked, can be easily achieved.
+SEQOS is so easy to use that changed stock storage requirements of the warehouse to introduce new products or to eliminate products no longer stocked, can be easily achieved.

 Small Warehouse with Many Locations